jmerizia/SlitherioBot/README.md

 - Run `python slither.py` in the terminal window
 - A FireFox window should open

-*WARNING: Do not have work, or other processes running in the background while running this script.
+*DISCLAIMER: Do not have other processes/application running in the background while running this script.
 It DOES take control of your mouse during each game!*

 ## Dependencies
 ### Python Packages: